lolitemaultes/lismore-flood-dashboard/README.md

 - **Responsive Design**: Works on desktop and mobile devices
 - **Offline Capability**: Caches data for use during network outages

+## 👀 Upcoming Features
+- **Real-Time Flood Impact Map**: This map displays the addresses currently affected by floods in Lismore, using up-to-date floor height council data
+- **Useful Resource Panel**: Provides links to other websites to help monitor weather activity

 ## ⚙️ Technical Architecture

 The dashboard consists of two primary components: